Tis the season, once again. Christmas.

 Or perhaps you just enjoy the carolling and carousing and goodwill to all men.

-Either way, the shift of our day-to-day perspective towards the fun stuff is not only a joy, it actually has beneficial effects.
+Either way, the shift of our day-to-day perspective towards the fun stuff is not only a joy, it has many beneficial effects.

 Positivity, generosity, kindness, forgiveness, charity – all these things are good for our own health and happiness.

-Whilst the act of celebration has powerful effects on our psychology – it can influence our future mindset.
+Plus, the act of celebration has powerful effects on our psychology – influencing our future mindset.